jpviguerasguillen/corneal_endothelium_TVST/README.md

 > Vigueras-Guillén et al. (2020) Deep learning for assessing the corneal endothelium from specular microscopy images up to one year after ultrathin-DSAEK surgery. ___Translational Vision Science & Technology (TVST)___.
 (In submission)

 A simple notebook (TVST_paper_testing.ipynb) was created to test a few images.
-The notebook was created to be launch in Google Colaboratory.
+The notebook was created to be launched in Google Colaboratory.

 Go to the following link to retrieve the weights of the CNN models: https://drive.google.com/drive/folders/17xVFy7UfnHH66PfN5zlxv5swHwc-Ecdx